 Girls learned to knit in schools, as it was quite a useful skill to have, not just a hobby.

-Many magazines in many different countries included patterns for not just clothes, but blankets, toys, bags, curtains and other items.
-People made items to sell for a profit.
+Many magazines in many different countries included patterns for not just clothes, but blankets, toys, bags, curtains, and other items.
+People made things to sell for a profit.

 1980’s and 90’s Decline: Booo!

 The popularity of knitting suffered a sharp decrease during this period.
 Booo!